Chapter 1: Architecture Overview¶

 UmkaOS Core (scheduling, memory management, page faults, vDSO calls) have zero additional

 overhead compared to Linux.
-Syscall dispatch itself adds ~23 cycles for the MPK domain
+Syscall dispatch itself adds ~28-38 cycles for the full isolation transition on x86-64:

-transition, but this is only measurable on I/O-bound syscalls; for compute-heavy syscalls
+branch-predictor-friendly).
+This is only measurable on I/O-bound syscalls; for

 Note: cycle counts in the table below are measured on x86-64.
 A cross-architecture comparison of the same operations is given immediately after the main table.